devoworm/Digital-Bacillaria/Tutorials/TensorFlow-using-DeepLab.md

 ```

 Now we can create a template.
-The first step is to define your _csv_ input path where this script can pick up the _csv_ files.
+The first step is to define your _csv_ input path from where this script can pick up the _csv_ files.
 These are the files which we created in the previous step.
 You also need to define your output path, or where you want to save the TensorFlow records which will be created during script execution.
 Then, you need to define a function which returns a value of "1" whenever _row_label_ matches to your label name.
 In this context, label is the column name assigned during annotation.

 Next, define a _create_tf_ function that will eventually convert these csv files into TensorFlow records.
 For this function, you have to extract all the information which is present in the _csv_ file.
 You can do this by following the below function.